 writer | composer | performer | sometimes visual artist

-Recent roles include: Sally Bowles in Cabaret at Lyric Hall and Sybil in Private Lives at Legacy Theatre.
+Recent roles include: Sally Bowles in Cabaret at Lyric Hall, Sybil in Private Lives at Legacy Theatre, and Eliza Doolittle in Pygmalion at Legacy Theatre.
 OnStage called her performance in Cabaret, “magnetic, feral and heartbreaking...fresh and unique, all wide eyes and exposed nerve.
 She’s Kate McKinnon on a cocaine bender.
 She’s a revelation,” and the New Haven Independent said, “Jay Eddy as Sally Bowles brings down the house.”